zoharcohavy/simulations/README.md

 Parkour Physics (232 lines) - This one is for a scene used in this video https://www.youtube.com/watch?v=rYNdf4m4OZw

-Light_ligit (107 lines) - Crude implementation for light, missing several details
+Light (107 lines) - Crude implementation for light.
+Update: it is claimed to be blue force (electron force) only.
+I agree with the claim but still thinking about it.

 https://discord.gg/EHzjqyU
 Come to the discord any time I can teach you how magnets work and you can try and simulate it yourself.